 It appeared the commercial was manufactured by the illustrous Ukrainian Crisis Media Center, founded by the International Renaissance Institute, a proxy of US based speculator George Soros.
 The organization, also receiving funds from the National Endowment for Democracy (de facto the civil branch of the CIA), the US embassy Ukraine and the Dutch state, came to light at March 3rd 2014, a week after the Maidan coup had succeeded in ousting president Yanukovich.

-Sponsors of the UCMC as retrieved by wayback machine archive service.
+Sponsors of the UCMC according to their own website as retrieved by wayback machine archive service.

 According to Euromaydanpress, another propaganda front organization, the UCMC was founded by “… leading Ukrainian experts in the fields of international relations, communications and public relations.
 The Center is launched to provide the international community with objective information about events in Ukraine and threats to national security, particularly in the military, political, economic, energy and humanitarian spheres.”

 Also interesting, besides the obvious intelligence incrowd taking part, was the site where the Center was located, namely the 3rd floor of Hotel Ukraina at Maidan Square, perhaps not coincidentally also the hotel where Andrej Parubiy – leader of an ultranationalist rightwing extremist paramilitary group – had his headquarters during the revolt.
-As a matter of fact, this hotel was also location of sniper fire which targeted protesters and the police at February 20th leaving dozens of dead in what presumably was a false flag operation.
+As a matter of fact, this hotel was also location of sniper fire which targeted protesters and the police at February 20th leaving dozens of dead in what presumably was a false flag operation (see this study by scholar Ivan Katchtanovski).

 In an article The Duran wrote that the DNC leaks proved foundation of the Center was agreed on at high level of decisionmaking involving next to Soros also US ambassador to Ukraine Geoffrey Pyatt, in order “to provide professional PR assistance to the Ukrainian government”.
 In other words, the UCMC was meant to help legitimize the coup regime under the cloak of a NGO front which had western backers behind the screens.

 Interesting was also the operation of the UCMC in the first hours after MH17 had crashed on separatist soil.
 Immediately a coordinated information war was launched in which a retraction of a message allegedly posted by separatist commander Igor- Strelkov – Girkin on social media was deliberately misinterpreted, misrepresented and misquoted to support a narrative a fatal mistake had been made.
-This narrative was bolstered by a SBU (Ukrainian secret service) publication of a video with intercepted telephone calls, a few hours after the UCMC picked up on the retracted message and disseminated the false story the commander had cheered for a “succesful operation”.
+This narrative was bolstered by a SBU (Ukrainian secret service) publication of a video with intercepted telephone calls, to support the story the commander had cheered for, as the UCMC falsely wrote, a “succesful operation”.

 The goal of the propaganda excercise the UCMC now is peddling in the Dutch media may be interpreted as an attempt to tap into the epic fight for freedom, together with other nations of saviors from the western hemisphere.
 The myth of the liberator country, using the experience of the good war against nazi monstrosity, is also the foundation the support for our Benign US Hegemon rests upon.
 We don’t have to look far for a new monster the liberators have to prepare for.